-This course delves into various Sutras and precepts that deal specifically with the principles which prohibit the taking of life and the eating of the flesh of living beings.
-It also includes research to verify these timeless Buddhist princi-
+This course delves into various Sutras and precepts that deal specifically with the principles which prohibit the taking of life and the eating of meat.
+It also includes research to verify these timeless Buddhist principles.

 PRACTICE

 Buddhist Pilgrimage

 Opportunities for selected students to participate in occasional group pilgrimages to Buddhist temples, monasteries and shrines in Asia, South and Southeast Asia, and other parts of the world.
 Open to highly qualified students only.
 Repeatable.